LAST CHANCE BLACK FRIDAY: Save now on Ledger hardware wallets and accessories.

 For each blockchain asset, you can create multiple, separate accounts.
 Each of these is isolated, and not impacted by anything that happens to the others.
 The result?
 If you make a mistake and sign a malicious smart contract with your active Web3 wallet, the rest of your assets will remain safe.

-When you buy a Ledger, you can be confident your keys are offline at all times, but it’s up to you to decide how much of your crypto is exposed to smart contract risk.
+When you buy a Ledger hardware wallet, you can be confident your keys are offline at all times, but it’s up to you to decide how much of your crypto is exposed to smart contract risk.
 You are in charge, and we’re here to make sure you understand your options.
 Security isn’t about hoping for the best – it’s about being prepared for the worst, no matter how careful you are.
 By taking these simple steps, you’ll be free to explore the digital ecosystem with minimal worry!

 Be bold, be safe, and stay educated